dmx-systems/dmx-documentation/docs/user.rst

 Here you can learn more about the features of the :ref:`"Related" tab<user-detail-panel-the-related-tab>`.

-Switching between topicmaps
+Switching between Topicmaps
 ===========================

 You can switch between all *Topicmaps* of a *Workspace* by using the :ref:`Topicmap Selector<user-the-topic-map-selector>` in the upper toolbar.

 .. image:: _static/topic-map-selector2.png

-If you reveal the topicmaps themselves in a topicmap you can jump to different topicmaps with a double-click.
+If you reveal the Topicmaps themselves in a Topicmap you can jump to different Topicmaps with a double-click.

 .. image:: _static/revealed-topic-maps.png